ferrovac/libraries/README.md

 # LSC-Libraries
 Repository of all Arduino libraries used to write firmware for the LSC controller.
+This is very much a work in progress.
+Most of the libraries are not completed and we are currently working on proper documentation.

 # Project Licensing